Turkey Rice Soup (Instant Pot )

 - Balsamic Vinegar (affiliate link)

-What Size Instant Pot Did I Use?
+What Size Instant Pot Did I Use for the soup?

-- I used Butterball ground turkey from Costco that comes in 1 1/2 pound packs, and using that much turkey gave lots of turkey flavor.
+- I used Butterball ground turkey from Costco that comes in 1 1/2 pound packs, and that much turkey gave lots of turkey flavor.

 - Heat oil in the Instant Pot on SAUTE, HIGH.